 What Is A Video Streaming Server?

-In the most basic terms, it means that you will be able to send and receive live video content using your own server instead of a third-party service.
+In the most basic terms, a video streaming server allows you to send and receive live video content using your own server instead of a third-party service.

 For example, if you’ve been live video streaming on YouTube, you’re using its media servers to deliver the content on your viewers’ devices, such as an Android or Apple.